Blog Post

 April 15, 2008

 The Armed Services Committee is currently holding a hearing, "Building Partnership Capacity and Development of the Interagency Process."
-Witnesses will include Secretary of Defense Robert Gates, Secretary of State Condoleezza Rice, and Admiral Michael Mullen, Chairman of the Joint Chiefs of S
+Witnesses will include Secretary of Defense Robert Gates, Secretary of State Condoleezza Rice, and Admiral Michael Mullen, Chairman of the Joint Chiefs of Staff.

 Blog Post